-Graduate students who drop their last class will no longer be enrolled and will be considered as withdrawn via the Office of Academic Records and Summer school.
-They will be subjected to all refund and Return to Title Four policies.
+Graduate students who drop their last class will no longer be enrolled and will be considered as withdrawn via the Office of Academic Records.
+They will be subjected to all refund and Return to Title IV policies.
+Contact Graduate Admissions to discuss other programs within the University.
+Email Brandi Mortimer at brandi.mortimer@sru.edu.